netsec-ethz/rains/DESIGN-NOTES.md

 # General Design decisions
-- Queries are answered as soon as any queried information is available, i.e. a server does not wait until it can fully answer a query but already responds with partial information.
+- Queries are answered as soon as any queried information is available, i.e. a server does not wait until it can completely answer a query but already responds with partial information.
 - A server should keep all public keys necessary to validate the signatures on all its cached sections.
 This allows the server to answer all delegation queries about sections it has sent out.
 - A server should respond to a delegation query with all matching public keys it believes the